 - 4.5.
-In the event that a crew member suffers from a serious n illness or injury that affects the performance of his or her work or safety, the CCM to which the fishing vessel is flagged shall ensure that the operator of the fishing vessel: - a) designates at least one crew member among the crew to take care formonitor the crew member. - b) Excuses the crew member- of any and all active duties, with fair compensation in accordance with national or subnational legislation of the flag state; full pay - c) immediately notifies the designated authorities of the flag CCM where the crew member suffers from serious illness of injury which requires immediate medical
+In the event that a crew member suffers from a serious illness or injury that affects the performance of his or her work or safety, the CCM to which the fishing vessel is flagged shall ensure that the operator of the fishing vessel: - a) designates at least one crew member among the crew monitor the crew member; - b) Excuses the crew member of any and all active duties, with fair compensation in accordance with national or subnational legislation of the flag state; - c) immediately notifies the designated authorities of the flag CCM where the crew member suffers from serious illness of injury which requires immediate medical attention that is not available on board; - d) takes all necessary actions to care for the crew member and provide any medical treatment available and possible on board the vessel; - e) facilitates the disembarkation and transport of the seriously ill or injured crew member to a medical facility equipped to provide the required care, including if appropriate by transferring the crew member to another vessel operating nearby, as soon as practicable; and - cooperates fully in any and all official investigations into the cause of the illness or injury; - g) pays for all of the medical treatment, transportation fees and other related expenses if the crew member is sick or injured whilst working on the fishing vessel.